CodeYourFuture/GitHomeworkFixErrors/GARY_ROGERS.md

 I love this song - https://www.youtube.com/watch?v=F7bKe_Zgk4o

-An interesting fact about me us that I share my birthday with Alan Turing...(and it's today!)
+An interesting fact about me is that I share my birthday with Alan Turing...(and it's today!)